The beloved team plays from May through October, both at Grinder Field and in Illinois, Michigan, Ohio and Indiana.

 Winner of the Audience Choice Award 2013 Notre Dame Student Film Festival.
 Directed by Grace Carini , Andrew Cheng, Marty Flavin.
 YouTube video (Uploaded on Jan 28, 2013)

-BASE BALL!
-When the first warm days of spring arrive, the players are eager to meet on Grinder Field at Deep River County Park for practices.
+So when the first warm days of spring arrive, the players are eager to meet on Grinder Field for practices.
 Then the games begin, both at home and away.
 The team travels to Michigan, Ohio, Illinois and throughout Indiana playing their special game of vintage base ball.
-Other teams from around the Midwest meet the Grinders on their home field.
+Other teams from around the Midwest jouney to Grinders field for re-matches.

 Some differences in the rules of today that cranks (fans) might notice are: no bunting, no sliding into bases, no leading off and no mitts or other protective gear.
 Players are called hurlers (pitchers), behinds (catchers) and rovers (shortstops).
 Nine players at a time take the field and substitutions are made freely.
 Strikers (batters) are encouraged to strike the ball and "Leg it" to first base 90-feet away.
 Then if the runner is lucky enough to cross home plate safely, he is to proceed to the tally table where he asks that his ace be tallied for his team.
 He is then instructed to ring the tally bell, letting players and cranks know his score has counted.